- Born here, raised here, educated here

 Backbencher of the Year: In 2008, MPs of all political parties chose Rob Marris to receive that year’s coveted award of “Backbencher of the Year”.
 The citation was for “rigorous and independent scrutiny of all front benchers”.
 This shows that Rob has always been prepared to hold ministers to account without fear or favour.

-Hard-working for constituents: As an MP, Rob Marris dealt with over 24,000 issues at the request of individual constituents.
+Hard-working for constituents: As an MP, Rob Marris dealt with 24,000 issues at the request of individual constituents.

 Hard-working in parliament: As an MP, Rob Marris was one of the most frequent speakers in debates and he tabled many more parliamentary questions than most MPs.